TheEmeraldBee/Kerbin/README.md

     that finally, within the insert command writes the text to all of the cursors at the same time
     - This allows for drastically simpler bindings for many shared binding types, as well as allowing users to create even more powerful editing systems quickly without sacrificing time to write out the same bindings over and over again.
-- Kitty Terminal Support
-    - I personally love what kitty is doing with the terminal, making it more accessible to everyone, and making leaving the terminal less and less necissary.
-    Supporting the rendering protocols is a big part of making the core experience good, as allowing for things like image and markdown rendering is pretty awesome.
-    - This however should never be forced.
-Although this will be within the core rendering engine, all functionality will only be implemented using plugins.

 ---